inex-solutions/configgen/README.md

       </appSettings>
     </configuration>

-### Settings spreadsheet
-The configuration settings file contains the values for any tokens specified in the template.
-This is typically a spreadsheet or csv file, although a more sophisticated hierarchical xml format is also supported.

-For more information on settings file formats, see [here](https://github.com/inex-solutions/configgen/wiki/settings-files).

-Below is a simple example of a settings spreadsheet file:
+and here is a simple example of a settings spreadsheet file (mysettingsfile.xls):

 | MachineName   | Environment | LogLevel |
 | ---           | ---         | ---      |